3j9fkyahunqoxwqu/CK-s-Raspberry-Pi-3-config/README.md

 My own guide to use PI 3 with some good programs. <br />
 Currently I'm using this [Pi 3 B starter kit](https://www.amazon.com/Raspberry-Essentials-Kit-board-Connectivity/dp/B01LWVVMUI/ref=sr_1_4?ie=UTF8&qid=1502666099&sr=8-4&keywords=raspberry+pi+3+starter+kit). <br />

-* The benefit is that you not need any external software like adblockers anymore (maybe only for cosmetic blocking). <br />
+* The benefit is that you not need any external software like adblockers any more (maybe only for cosmetic blocking). <br />
 * All external devices you plugin onto your Router getting automatically the adblocker lists too, which means you not need to root your device (because efficient adblockers always requiring root or some kind of tunnel which drains your battery).<br />
 * OpenVPN and DNSCrypt are included for your maximum security which avoids e.g. DNS leaks.
 * Noob friendly setup instructions.